|What shall we do?

 Take time out for some bird watching.

-Enjoy the lagoon – swimming, snorkeling, paddling or rent a boat and go fishing.
+Enjoy the lagoon – swimming, snorkeling or paddling.

 Noetzie beach and lagoon – stunning secluded beach.
 Once you have negotiated about 100 steps, you can look at castles built from 1932 onwards out of the natural stone from the area.